 What is more likely to play out is what the IEA calls its Stated Policies Scenario (STEPS), which reflects existing and announced policy frameworks.

 In STEPS, both oil and natural gas demand is expected to increase, driven by population growth and emerging economies in India and Asia.
-Global oil demand is expected to increase to 104 million barrels per day in 2040, while natural gas demand increases to 505 million cubic feet per day.
+Global oil demand is expected to increase to 104 million barrels per day in 2040, while natural gas demand increases to 505 billion cubic feet per day.

 Canada has the opportunity to be the world’s oil and gas supplier of choice long into the future.